 A positive birth experience is most likely to occur when you feel safe, supported and loved.
 Feeling safe means you have communicated your birth intentions and can comfortably put all your trust in your birth team, leaving you to focus on the important job of giving birth.

-Jenn D’Jamoos is a CAPPA Certified Childbirth Educator, Certified Health Coach and Evidence Based Birth ® Instructor.
-She offers childbirth classes and workshops in Southeast/Central Michigan, as well as virtual birth planning consultations online.
+Jenn D’Jamoos is a CAPPA Certified Childbirth Educator, Birth Coach, and Certified Health Coach.
+She offers childbirth classes via the Soshe app, and virtual birth coaching at EarthMamaBirth.com.
 You can learn more about her here.